 The game makes use of 36 numbers and at least a single Zero slot.
 It’s your job to predict where the ball will land after a croupier spins the wheel.
 Roulette certainly appears like a game of chance on the surface and that’s because it is, playing this game is super easy, arguably Keno online is the only simpler game at any casino, online casino, or live casino.
 However, this game is simple to play, yet tough to master, as there is still an element of strategy required to get the best return out of it.

-There you have it, ready to start looking at the 12 numbers roulette strategy?
+There you have it, ready to start looking at the 12 numbers roulette strategy (or roulette dozens strategy)?
 Good, let’s get started!

 Numbers in Motion